 The instructor and university reserve the right to modify elements of the course during the term.
 The university may change the dates and deadlines for any or all courses in extreme circumstances.
 If either type of modification becomes necessary, reasonable notice and communication with the students will be given with explanation and the opportunity to comment on changes.
 It is the responsibility of the student to check their McMaster email and course websites weekly during the term and to note any changes.

 If you are absent from the university for a minor medical reason, lasting fewer than 5 days, you may report your absence, once per term, without documentation, using the McMaster Student Absence Form.
 Absences for a longer duration or for other reasons must be reported to your Faculty/Program office, with documentation, and relief from term work may not necessarily be granted.
-When using the MSAF, report your absence to email@example.com.
+When using the MSAF, report your absence to firstname.lastname@example.org.
 Please note that the MSAF may not be used for term work worth 30% or more, nor can it be used for the final examination.
 For more information look here.

 If your MSAF form was received then the word "note" will appear in place of your mark on the online system.
 This will show up within one week after you filled out the MSAF form.
 If you don't see the word "note" in place of your mark for the missed work one week after filling out the MSAF form, then send an email to Dr. Childs telling him the date that you filled out the MSAF form.
 If you do see the word "note" in place of your mark, then no follow-up is required.

 The perentage for a missed test will be added to your final exam.

 The percentage for a missed lab assignment will be distributed among your remaining lab assignments.

 Academic dishonesty consists of misrepresentation by deception or by